The main role of the insulation is to resist heat transfer through the building envelope.

 Condensation in the structure is the most common problem when insulation is improperly installed or improperly installed.

-However, it should be noted that insulation is not the only cause of condensation problems and thermal losses in the building envelope.
+However, it should be noted that the insulation is not the only one responsible for the problems of condensation and thermal losses in the building envelope.

 In fact, there are components that play an important role, such as the air barrier and the vapor barrier.
 The air barrier is on the outside of the wall and the vapor barrier on the inside of the wall.